blackbird/angular2-seed/README.md

 ## Setup/Tooling

+- Install Node.js.
+I recommend installing Node using `n`, a version manager that makes it easy to keep your Node version up to date and switch between versions (https://github.com/tj/n). `npm install -g n && n latest`

 - This project is provided with an `.editorconfig` file (http://editorconfig.org/).
 Editor config allows us to keep certain editor-dependent style choices consistent between our development machines.
 Check out http://editorconfig.org/#download and download the corresponding plugin for your editor of choice (support for Sublime, Atom, Brackets, VS Code, etc).

 ## Quickstart